 We shot reflections, abstracts, and wide landscapes.
 The color was really great, orange, yellow, green, red, simply awesome.
 We spent way more time shooting than expected.
 After the fall color show, we headed to the gnarly lava rock structures at Dimmuborgir.
 We again had more great fall color, but also some lava caves and arches to pair with it.

-With most of the hot spots covered in the north, our last destination was Akureryi.
-It is the second largest city in Iceland.
-We had an excellent lunch and explored the city a bit, mainly to shop and check out some of downtown.
+With most of the hot spots covered in the north, our last destination was Akureyri.
+It is the second-largest city in Iceland.
+We had an excellent lunch and explored the city a bit, mainly to shop and check out some of the downtown.

 It was hard to believe it was our last day already.
 We all wondered where the time had gone.
 It looked like it hadn’t cleared in the morning, but we still headed out to Hvítserkur.
-Hvítserkur is a 15 meter high basalt stack that sits just off shore on the norther coast.
+Hvítserkur is a 15-meter-high basalt stack that sits just offshore on the northern coast.
 It is sometimes referred to as ‘dinosaur rock’ because of its shape.
 We continued to shoot, hoping the light would break, but it just never happened.
 We did get some moody clouds with the sea stack though.
 All in all, it was a fantastic trip and all of us were worn out from shooting non-stop for 10 days.
-We made our way back to Reykjavik after a final lunch together, and eventually arrived at Hotel Klettur back in the city.
-We said our good byes and as I said, we all were thankful for such a great trip.
+We made our way back to Reykjavik after a final lunch together and eventually arrived at Hotel Klettur back in the city.
+We said our goodbyes and as I said, we all were thankful for such a great trip.
 The next day I had breakfast with some of the group and we reminisced on some of our favorite moments.
 Waterfalls, glaciers, mountains, Northern Lights, and seascapes…we photographed a lot!

 Thanks for reading and we would love to have you join our Iceland workshop slated for next autumn!